Contest Submission Process

 Prepare for Submission

-Participants will be required to invite firstname.lastname@example.org to your code repository (e.g. GitHub, Bitbucket, etc) before the final submission of your app.
-When the App is ready, send email alerting us before midnight of the due date.
+Participants will be required to invite firstname.lastname@example.org to an online repository (e.g. Github, Bitbucket, Google Docs, etc.), introductory web page, or Adobe Express page with links to your materials.
+Please provide this invitation as early as possible.
+When the project is ready, send email alerting us before midnight of the due date.

 email@example.com has an account on the following code sharing platforms: